gundermanc/tools/README.md

 - vspatch [instance]: Selects an instance of VS as the target application for patching.

 ## ChangeLog
+- 8/27/2018 - Improve 'vsget' alias and introduce support for 'buddy packs' for packing up bits for sharing with teammates, testers, and demo/build machines.
 - 8/15/2019 - Install to consistent location.
 Can now uninstall with 'Uninstall-Tools' function.
 Fixed issue where we'd pollute the user's path.
 Refined build, deploy, run workflow aliases.
 - 7/17/2019 - Support environment variables in patch paths and define $env:GitRoot for the root of the current repo.
 - 6/7/2019 - Fixed killing of locking processes when doing revert.
 Fixed overwriting of backup when revert fails.
 Print release notes on startup.
 Init submodule on build.